Заклади кваліфікованого медсестринського догляду

 If hospitalization becomes necessary, the physician who cares for a patient in the nursing home should coordinate with the treating physician for that patient in the hospital.
 However, hospitalization is avoided whenever possible because of its risks, such as health care–associated infections.

 When patients are transferred to a hospital, their medical records, as well as their advance directives and Medical (or Physician) Orders for Life-Sustaining Treatment (MOLST or POLST forms), should accompany them.
-A phone call from a nursing home nurse to a hospital nurse is useful to explain the diagnosis and reason for transfer and to describe the patient’s baseline functional and mental status, drugs, and advance directives.
+A phone call from a nursing home nurse to a hospital nurse is useful to explain the diagnosis and reason for transfer and to describe the patient’s baseline functional and mental status, medications, and advance directives.

 Similarly, when patients are returned to the nursing home from the hospital, a hospital nurse should call a nursing home nurse.
 Many nursing homes use an SBAR (Situation-Background-Assessment-Recommendation) form for all transfers to ensure that relevant information is provided to the hospital (see the SBAR toolkit at Institute for Healthcare Improvement).